zes54/GQAKATKA/README.md

-- 👋 Hi, I’m @AKA-AKA-AKA
+- 👋 Hi, I’m @zes54
-- 👀 I’m interested in ... изучение языка rust, лекции и простые программы
+- 👀 I’m interested in ... learning the Rust language, read Rustbook in 3 months
-- 🌱 I’m currently learning ... стажер intern
+- 🌱 I’m currently learning ... my status is intern
-- 💞️ I’m looking to collaborate ... нужен совет с написания каких простых задач начинать
+- 💞️ I’m looking to collaborate ...
+I need advice on writing which simple tasks to start with
-- 📫 How to reach me ... через Github приложение есть кто живой ? 🐰
+- 📫 How to reach me ...
 <!---
 AKA-AKA-AKA/AKA-AKA-AKA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.